marzeq/command-runner.nvim/README.md

     start_insert = false,
     -- Whether the cursor should be positioned at the end of the buffer in the Set buffer start_at_end = true,
-    -- What backend to use ("native" or "redr") (default: "native") backend = "native",
+    -- What backend to use ("native" | custom, function signature: function(commands: string[], cwd: string) -> void) backend = "native",
-    -- Whether to display "could not connect to redr" messages (default: true) redr_show_could_not_connect = true,
   },
 },
 ```

 ## backends

-the native backend is the default one, where everything is done in neovim (this is the one displayed in the demo)
+the native backend is the only one present for now, where everything is done in neovim (this is the one displayed in the demo)

-[redr](https://github.com/marzeq/redr) is my own command runner that i wrote in go specifically for this project. it runs over tcp sockets to communicate with neovim, and has the advantage of being a separate window that you can tile however you want.
-it's still pretty wip, but it's already usable. if you want to use it, (for now) please build it yourself (instructions in repo). when you want to use it, run the `redr` binary and then set the backend to "redr" in the opts

-if you're worried about bloat, only the backend you're using is loaded
+shoot a pr if you want to add a new backend (tmux, etc.), look at the `native` backend in `lua/backends/native.lua` for reference

 ## demo